gianlucajahn/typescript-reddit-clone/README.md

 ⚛️ [Live Demo](https://gianlucajahn.github.io/react-ecommerce-store) available.
 Click "Live Demo" to open it.

 ## Showcase
 You can see images of the project in user interaction below.
 The user starts on the home page, signs up with a new account, selects a subreddit and much more.
 Detailed descriptions can be found right beneath the images.
-These images only show the most elementary user interactions. <br /> <br />
+These images only showcase the most elementary user interactions. <br /> <br />

 ![](/src/resources/images/preview1.PNG)
 <sup>The clone's home page, posts are sorted by "Hot".</sup>